 Central area 4-H horse camp

 Increase your horsemanship skills by attending Central Area 4-H Horse Camp this summer in June.
-This camp is limited to 80 attendees, so be sure to sign up before April 1st.
+This camp is limited to 80 attendees.
 Camp information and registration form.

 Yearly award to one 4-H'er for overall achievement, leadership, and service.
 Read more.